 please reach out to us at (269) 467-6336 Ext.
 5.

-Trained technicians from the St. Joseph County Conservation District conducted a comprehensive inventory survey of the entire St. Joseph River in 2022.
-Over 7,000 georeferenced data points were mapped along the river’s mainstem, documenting invasive species, water quality trends, and other areas of concern or interest.
+Funded by the USDA Forest Service GLRI Program, trained technicians from the St. Joseph County Conservation District conducted a comprehensive inventory survey of the entire St. Joseph River in 2020-2022.
+Over 7,000 georeferenced data points were mapped along the river’s mainstem, documenting invasive species, water quality trends, and other areas of interest.
 Survey kayaks were equipped with 360-degree GoPro video cameras and multiparameter water quality sensors.
 Preliminary data representations are featured below, including an observations map created by Douglas McLaughlin, and a virtual waterway tour developed by EarthViews, Inc.

 Hillsdale, Michigan

-Awarded a second round of funding from the Great Lakes Restoration Initiative Program, specialized SJCCD technicians are currently conducting inventory surveys on select tributaries of the St. Joseph River, including the Portage, Prairie, Rocky, Elkhart, Dowagiac, and Paw Paw rivers.
+Awarded a second round of funding under the USDA Forest Service GLRI Program, specialized SJCCD technicians are currently conducting inventory surveys on select tributaries of the St. Joseph River, including the Portage, Prairie, Rocky, Elkhart, Dowagiac, and Paw Paw rivers.
 Expanding the scope of this survey allows for a more in-depth look at the overall health of the greater St. Joseph River Watershed.
 Survey kayaks are equipped with 360-degree GoPro video & time-lapse cameras, audio recorders, multiparameter water quality sensors, and bathymetric sonar mapping devices.
-Technicians are documenting location coordinates of key observations, such as the presence of invasive species, eroding riverbanks, wastewater discharge pipes, excessive algae growth, vertical retaining walls, high-quality habitats, etc. The project is expected to be completed by November 2025.
+Technicians are documenting location coordinates of key observations, such as the presence of invasive species, eroding riverbanks, wastewater discharge pipes, excessive algae growth, vertical retaining walls, high-quality habitats, etc.

 Project Contact: Kaitlin Renehan // kaitlin.renehan@macd.org